Basics

 Node.js global objects like process and global provide runtime utilities.

-The process object provides information about, and control over, the current Node.js process.
-It is an instance of EventEmitter and can be used to perform various tasks such as handling process events, accessing environment variables, and interacting with the process's runtime behavior.
+The process object is a global object that provides information about, and control over, the current Node.js process.
+It is an instance of EventEmitter and can be accessed from anywhere in your application.

-Some common properties and methods of the process object include:
+Some of the key properties and methods of the process object include:

-• process.exit(code): Exit the process with a specified code.
+• process.exit(): A method to exit the current process with a specified exit code.

 The global object in Node.js is similar to the window object in browsers.
-It acts as the global namespace object and allows you to define variables that are accessible throughout your application.
-However, it's advisable to avoid polluting the global namespace to prevent potential conflicts.
+It is the global namespace object and behaves like a container for globally accessible functions and variables.

 Conclusion